First step: Dimensioning the pump impeller

-Another important factor is the operating mode: Will the pump be running continuously or will it be used for intermittent or short-time operation?
-This might also decide on the pump’s drive, for which the current Ecodesign Directive (2019/1781/EU) is to be considered.
+Another important factor is the operating mode: Will the pump be running continuously or will it be used for intermittent or short-term operation?

 Second step: Selecting the impeller type

-The main criterion for selection is the nature of the fluid handled, i.e. the solids content in the waste water.
-Is it stormwater, raw waste water or pre-treated waste water?
-Does the waste water contain faeces and wet wipes?
+The main criterion for selection is the nature of the fluid handled, i.e. the solids content in the wastewater.
+Is it stormwater, raw wastewater or pre-treated wastewater?
+Does the wastewater contain feces and wet wipes?